Antonio Area Freeway System

 there aren't any others in San Antonio?

-lanes in freeway projects is a recent development in local
+inclusion of HOV lanes in freeway projects is a recent change in

-transportation planning and this project was in development when that
+local transportation planning and this project was in development when

 "starter" HOV lane.
 Another is planned on US 281 North and